kkaefer/drupal-l10n_server/README.txt

    the database backend to store projects and releases, but does not fill these with actual data itself.
 Uses a role based permission model.

  - l10n_groups: Optional.
-Az "Organic Groups" module binder, which provides permission handling based on language groups (additionaly to the default role based model used by l10n_community).
+An "Organic Groups" module binder, which provides permission handling based on language groups (in addition to the default role based model used by l10n_community).

  - A connector module: One required, only use one at a time.
 Connectors serve